 Developing new medicines, solving forensic riddles, creating green technologies.
 The chemistry degree program at Nazareth College prepares students for numerous career opportunities, not only as research scientists and science teachers, but as problem solvers in a variety of fields.

 Innovation is at the heart of our teaching.
-Chemistry majors have made biodiesel fuel from French fry oil, studied the chemical properties of wine making, and examined molecular design from the perspectives of biology, chemistry, and medicine.
-Under the guidance of faculty, students have the opportunity to do independent, inquiry-based research on their topic of interest.
+Undergraduate students have made biodiesel fuel from French fry oil, studied the chemical properties of wine making, and examined molecular design from the perspectives of biology, chemistry, and medicine.
+Under the guidance of faculty, you'll have the opportunity to do independent, inquiry-based research on your topic of interest.

 Education: B.S., Keene State College (Chemistry and Physics/Environmental Science); Ph.D., University of New Hampshire (Analytical Chemistry/Earth Science (Marine Chemistry)